 1 tsp cinnamon powder

 Mix the flour with the spices and the baking powder and baking soda and put aside.
 In a separate bowl, beat the butter with the sugar until light and fluffy.
 I used the brown sugar to get the rustic colour.
-The caster sugar was added for sweetness.
 Add 3/4 cup flour in the butter mixture.
 Mix carefully.

 Spoon in the cooled fruit and nut mixture in a large bowl.
 Add sweetened, condensed milk and mix.
 Add the remaining flour and mix.
 Pour the fruit and nut batter into the butter mixture and mix carefully and well.
 Butter the baking tin and spoon in the cake mixture in the baking tin and even it out.

 Bake the cake in the lower parts of a preheated oven at 175 C (around 350 F) for 45 minutes to 1 hour, depending on your oven.
 Insert a skewer in the centre of the cake to check whether the cake is ready.
 Skewer should come out clean if the cake is ready.
 Take the cake out and let it rest in the baking tin for about 10 minutes.
 Then gently unfold it.
 It is a soft cake that has a tendency to crumble but is nevertheless delicious.
 Wrap them up in aluminium foil and keep them in an airtight container to prevent it from getting dry.